-A very popular workshop returns!
-The class has moved to Wednesday, Thursday and Friday for 2015.
-Class will cover the basic principles of oil painting with regard to seascape painting.
-Painting out-of-doors, en plein-air will be a major focus of the study after the basics are covered.
-For those who have studied with Douglas before, this overview of principles is always a good review, and new discussions and tips are added each season.
-Each day's demo will include simple discussions on composition, massing, building form, light and shadow, near and far, capturing and developing atmospheric distance, building the anatomy of the wave and depending on your own style, knowing when a work is finished (learning how to not overwork your painting).
+Class will cover the basic principles of oil painting with regard to painting boats.
+After the basics are covered, we will start by painting some basic boats and move up to more complicated sailboats throughout the next couple of days.
+For those who have studied with Douglas before, this overview of principles is always a good review, and no matter what the subject, these principles are key, and new discussions and tips are added each season.
+Each day’s demo will include simple discussions on composition, massing, building form, light and shadow, near and far, capturing and developing atmospheric distance, and depending on your own style, knowing when a work is finished (learning how to not overwork your painting).
 Students will work in their own style/technique so that the finished work is their own.
 Douglas will overview his palette and concepts his work entails.

-Students will mix paints and learn to mix basic strings of color to help comprehend the preparation/set up to prepare to paint out-of-doors.
-Students will work on small canvases, and the emphasis will be on capturing the time of day, atmosphere and geographical elements along the coast in a quick concise way based on the covered principles.
+Students will mix paints and learn to mix basic strings of color to help comprehend the preparation/set up to prepare to paint out-of-doors and in the studio.
+Students will work on small canvases, and the emphasis will be on capturing the time of day, atmosphere and the gesture of the boat, whether large or small, in a quick concise way based on the covered principles.
 Depending on the skill level of each student, students are able to grow and develop at a rate that is to their comfort.
 Demos and individual discussions/instruction will help each student begin to reach the preliminary goals they are striving to meet.
-Plan to produce several studies and at least one larger painting.
-For returning students, bring paintings from last year, and use them as studies to paint larger paintings en plein air with greater ease.
-Plan to bring notebook/sketchbook and enjoy some demos, along with some great stories to help you remember these principles that are the foundation of Douglas' teaching.
+Plan to produce several studies and at least one or two larger paintings.
+Douglas will provide photos to paint from and will include at least one session painting by the nearby marina en plein air (out of doors).
+Plan to bring notebook/sketchbook and enjoy some demos, along with some great stories to help you remember these principles that are the foundation of Douglas’ teaching.

 (these are not absolute, just my way of getting to a good result)

-Landscape/Seascape MANDATORY oils- Utrecht brand(or your favorite brand) Cad.
+Oils- Utrecht brand(or your favorite brand) Cad.
 Red Light, Aliz Crim., Phthalo Blue, Phthalo Green, Ultram.
 Blue, Ultram.
-Violet, Lemon Yellow, Yellow Green, Green Earth Hue, Prussian Green, Greenish Umber, Yellow Ochre, "Permalba" White, Unbleached Titanium, Holbein brand- Ivory White, Jaune Brilliant (OPTIONAL oils- Greenish Umber Mixture, Sap Green Burnt Sienna, Jaune Brilliant No 1, 3 and or 4 , Cad.
-Orange, Cad.
-Red Medium, Cad.
-Yellow Light, Ivory Black)
+Violet, Lemon Yellow, Yellow Green, Green Earth Hue, Prussian Green, Yellow Ochre, “Permalba” White

 Please prime all canvas with a thin coat of thinned down Cad Red light and Permalba white to make a pink or light red tone on canvas.
 (This can be done first thing in class if needed).